darosio/mkprotocols/docs/index.md

 - **[PCR Protocol](protocols/Sample_protocol.md)**: Learn how to amplify DNA sequences with polymerase chain reaction.
 - **[Titration](protocols/Titration_in_cells.md)**: Follow this protocol to extract DNA from biological samples.

 More protocols will be added as we continue to expand this collection.

+DDAANN

 ## Why This Documentation?